-$Public\ Offering\ Warrant\ Liabilities$
+Public Offering Warrant Liabilities

 The outstanding warrants associated with the March 2018 and December 2020 public offerings contain a provision where the warrant holder has the option to receive cash, equal to the Black-Scholes fair value of the remaining unexercised portion of the warrant, as cash settlement in the event that there is a fundamental transaction (contractually defined to include various merger, acquisition or stock transfer activities).
 Due to this provision, ASC 480, Distinguishing Liabilities from Equity, requires that these warrants be classified as liabilities.
 The fair values of these warrants have been determined using the Black-Scholes valuation model, and the changes in the fair value are recorded in the accompanying consolidated statements of operations.
 The outstanding warrants associated with the April 2022 Public Offering meet the definition of a derivative pursuant to ASC 815, Derivatives and Hedging, and do not meet the derivative scope exception given the warrants do not qualify under the indexation guidance.
 As a result, the April 2022 Public Offering warrants were initially recognized as liabilities and measured at fair value using the Black-Scholes valuation model.
 During the year ended December 31, 2023 and 2022, the Company recognized a loss of \$3.2 million and a gain \$22.3 million, respectively, due to the change in fair value of the warrant liabilities.
-Issuance costs of \$1.7 million initially allocated to the April 2022 Public Offering warrant liabilities were written off upon settlement and were recognized in the gain on the fair value adjustment for the warrant liabilities for the year ended December 31, 2022.
+Issuance costs of \$1.7 million initially allocated to the April 2022 Public Offering warrant liabilities for the year ended December 31, 2023.
 As of December 31, 2023 and 2022, the fair value of the warrant liabilities were \$21.8 million and \$18.6 million, respectively.